eclipsesrl/udesly-docs/website/versioned_docs/version-2.2.0/woocommerce-misc.md

 - ### Price

-    This is the product price.
+    This is the product price,

     Insert a Text element and add the attribute:

     > item=price